 The Company requires deposits on most sales orders.
 These deposits are recorded as deferred revenue until such time as the revenue recognition criteria for that project are order is completed.
-As of December 31, 2020, the Company's other deferred revenue liabilities were recorded at \$779,128.
+As of December 31, 2021, and December 31, 2020 the Company's deferred revenue liabilities were recorded at \$91,775 and \$779,128, respectively.